amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

   - Coding
   - Data Structures and Algorithms (DSA)
 date: 2018-05-14 05:19:22
-updated: 2018-05-14 05:19:22
+updated: 2020-12-15 19:36:22
 ---

 In this post, we are going to explore non-linear data structures like graphs.
 Also, we'll cover the central concepts and typical applications.

 You are probably using programs with graphs and trees.
-Let's say for instance that you want to know the shortest path between your workplace and home, you can use graph algorithms to get the answer!
+For instance, let's say that you want to know the shortest path between your workplace and home.
+You can use graph algorithms to get the answer!
 We are going to look into this and other fun challenges.

 <!-- more -->

-In the previous post, we explore linear data structures like arrays, linked lists, sets, stacks and so on.
-This one builds on top of what we learned.
+In the previous post, we explore linear data structures like arrays, linked lists, sets, stacks, etc. This one builds on top of what we learned.

 You can find all these implementations and more in the Github repo:
 [https://github.com/amejiarosario/dsa.js](https://github.com/amejiarosario/dsa.js)